rist-ro/rl-introduction-notes/sutton_rl.md

 $$
 V_{t+n} (S_t) \leftarrow V_{t+n-1}(S_t) + \alpha \left[G_{t:t+n} - V_{t+n-1} (S_t) \right]
 $$
-The algorithm resulting from applying this rule is called **n-step TD** (see page 144).
-These methods also have the property that **the worst estimation error for the expectation wrt. state is still smaller or equal to the error of the worst state** (see page 144).
+The algorithm resulting from applying this rule is called **n-step TD** (<u>see page 144</u>).
+These methods also have the property that **the worst estimation error for the expectation wrt. state is still smaller or equal to the error of the worst state** (<u>see page 144</u>).
 Because of this guarantee, one can prove  the convergence of n-step TD methods.

 The return formula can be applied to returns written wrt. the Q-value function.
-We can then rewrite the update rule for the Q-values as well (see page 147 for algorithm).
+We can then rewrite the update rule for the Q-values as well (<u>see page 147</u> for algorithm).
 $$
 G_{t:t+n} \triangleq \sum_{k=1}^n \gamma^{k-1} R_{t+k} +\gamma^n Q_{t+n-1}(S_{t+n}, A_{t+n}), n \geq 1, 0 \leq t < T - n
 $$